dendronhq/dendron-site/vault/dendron.topic.publishing-legacy.configuration.md

 ### gitNotePath

-When set, override how we generate the URL for the [[edit on github|dendron.topic.publishing.features#edit-on-github]] link.
+When set, override how we generate the URL for the [[edit on github|dendron.topic.publishing-legacy.features#edit-on-github]] link.

 There are a few special variables you can set: